onkelbeh/HomeAssistantRepository/README.md

 eix -I# --installed-without-use python_targets_python3_8 | xargs emerge -1tv
 ```

-### Now you have all Python packages for both versions installed

-Time to get rid of the packages compiled for the old Python:
+Now you have all Python packages for both versions installed, time to get rid of the packages compiled for the old Python:

 Edit your `/etc/portage/make.conf` to remove old Python Targets:
 ```sh